RetroReversing/retroReversing/pages/snes/SNESDevkitHardware.md

 <section class="postSection">
   <img src="/public/images/snes/Pegasus SNES by Factor5 development kit.png" class="wow slideInLeft postImage" />
 <div markdown="1">
-The `PEGASUS` development kit was created ands used in-house at Factor-5 for their Super Nintendo games such as Super Turrican [^25].
+The `PEGASUS` development kit was created and used in-house at Factor-5 for their Super Nintendo games such as Super Turrican [^25].

 It consists of a custom cartridge and a modified Super Nintendo system which has an added `CSG 6520 CIA interface chip` (from C64/Amiga) along with DIP switches at the side of the unit.
 It connects to a developers PC with a standard Parallel cable and has a `PCMCIA Adapter` but it is unclear what that is for [^26].
 </div>